-- Now in the same skillet heat 1 tsp cooking oil.
+- Now in the same skillet heat 1 teaspoon cooking oil.
 Add garlic cloves, ginger pieces, and chopped onion.
 Cook for 2-3 min or until light golden brown.

 - Add tomato pieces, crushed cashew nuts and cook for 3-4 min or until the tomato softens.
 Once done take out this mixture and add it to the wilted spinach in the blender jar.
 Also, add fresh cilantro leaves, water and blend everything to make a puree.

-- Clean the same skillet (see the note) and heat the remaining 1 tsp oil on low-medium heat.
+- Clean the same skillet (see the note) and heat the remaining 1 teaspoon oil on low-medium heat.

 - Add turmeric powder and chili powder and fry it for 10-15 seconds.
 Immediately add spinach puree and mix well.